OlinDSA2025/olindsa2025.github.io/assignments/assignment_09.md

 * **Educational Value of Deliverables** The deliverables should help others in the course extend their knowledge.
 How will you ensure that your deliverables have some component that will help others in the course learn?
 * **Project schedule** Provide a rough timeline for how you will finish this work before the final event on May 2nd.

+### Final Project Presentation (2 points)

+Prepare a presentation of about 5 minutes (not including time for questions) on what you did for the project.
+Submit your slides on Canvas.
+If you are a larger team, you might take a little more time.
+If you are a solo project, you might take a little less time.

+The assessment is either full or no credit (depending on whether you did the presentation or not).

 ### Other Deliverables (25 points)

 You are required to include a brief summary of what you did for the project and an orientation to any other deliverables (e.g., a listing of where your code lives, links to a website / video, etc.).
 Your summary should also provide clear instructions so someone from the class can learn something from your project.